niemopen/niem-naming-design-rules/ndr-feedback.md

   ```

   **That's a lot of coding for something that may never be used in the compl history of the world, but oh well.**

+- [ ] Reorganization suggestion:

+- Drop "Ordinary class" and move its contents under "Class".
+- Add subsections under "Class" for "Adapter class" and "Association class", and show examples for each (even if they come in the next draft).
+- Merge "Atomic class" with "Datatype" down in section 4.9.
+These both carry values

+- [ ] Figure 4-7 seems smaller and the text is harder to read than the other diagrams.
+Possible to make it a little bigger?

+## 4.4.1 Ordinary class

+- [ ] The first paragraph relates most classes (CMF lingo) to elements with complex content (XSD lingo) but is missing the tie in to Object Property (CMF lingo).

+- [ ] "For example, figure 4-8 shows an XML element with complex content, and also the equivalent JSON message".
+Should be "JSON property"?
+It's not the full message and don't want to confuse it with section 3 stuff.

+- [ ] The first example under "Ordinary class" is not a class but an object property.
+Calling this an *instance* of an ordinary class can also sound like an *example* of an ordinary class, which might confuse some readers.

+Should there be a little bit of text describing that this is an example of an object property as it appears in an XML or JSON message and the structure of it is defined by its class, WeightMeasureType, defined in the schema for that message and described below?

+- [ ] An opening and closing tag pair in Figure 4-8 doesn't match (`ex:MassUnitCode` / `unece:MassUnitCode`).

+## 4.4.2 Atomic class

 Literal properties